 - Little India: A more affordable neighborhood is Little India, with an average cost of living between 1,800 and 2,400 Euro a month.
 Little India is just by the east of the Singapore River, which means it is directly across from Chinatown.
 Cheap hostels and budget apartments are located here.

-🧑🏻💻 Where to work from in Singapore
+🧑🏻💻 Where to work from

 - The Hive Carpenter: The Hive Carpenter in Marina Bay is a flagship space in Hive network, offices ranging in size up to 20 people, hot desks, dedicated desks, fully equipped meeting rooms plus a rooftop café with views of Marina Bay are all included.
 Memberships is from 20 Euro a day to 275 Euro a month for a hot desk.